PostHog/posthog.com/contents/blog/5-ways-to-improve-analytics-data.md

 ## 2. Filter out internal users

-The most common mistake we see is developers inadvertently inflating their own metrics.
-When building or testing their apps, they send many events but forget to filter them out afterward.
-This leads to massive bias in their data!
+A common mistake I see is developers inadvertently inflating their own metrics by not filtering out their own usage.
+This leads to massive bias in their data – especially in startups that have few users!

 For this reason, it's important to filter out events sent by your own team.
 There are a few ways to do this:

-- Filter out internal emails.
+- Filter out events from users with internal emails.
 - Add a property on your events `is_employee` or `is_test_user` and filter events where these are `true`.
 - Exclude internal IPs from your analytics tracking.
 - Filter events by domain host e.g., exclude `localhost:3000`, `staging.yourapp.com`.